Zikoz66/zikoz_repair/README.md

 To install it:

-start after es_extended and essentilmode.
+start after es_extended and essentialmode.
 NativeUI is already included in.

 If you want to change prices you have to go in the config.lua.